jakewest35/Directory-creation/README.md

 2. move directoryCreation.py to your root folder and give it read/write/execute permission by entering the following command:
   `mv directoryCreation.py ~ && chmod 700 directoryCreation.py`

-4. Open directoryCreation.command and replace '{ ENTER THE ABSOLUTE PATH TO YOUR DESIRED DIRECTORY HERE }' with your desired directory path, removing the braces and leaving the quotes.
+4. Open directoryCreation.py in your preferred text editor and replace '<ENTER THE ABSOLUTE PATH TO YOUR DESIRED DIRECTORY HERE>' with your desired directory path, removing the "<>" and leaving the quotes.
 Save and close the file.

 You're all set!
 In the terminal, you should now be able to execute the script with the following command:

-	`./directoryCreation.command`
+	`~/directoryCreation.py`